Antonio Vivaldi: Birth and background

-Antonio Lucio Vivaldi was born on 4 March 1678 in Venice, then the capital of the Republic of Venice.
+Antonio Vivaldi was born on 4 March 1678 in Venice, then the capital of the Republic of Venice.
 He was the son of Giovanni Battista Vivaldi and Camilla Calicchio, as recorded in the register of San Giovanni in Bragora.

-He was baptized immediately after his birth at his home by the midwife, the reason for which has led to speculation.
-It was most likely done due to his poor health.
+He was baptized immediately after his birth at his home by the midwife, which has provoked speculation about the reason.
+Most likely, it was done because of poor health.
 There is a false rumor that an earthquake struck the city that day.
 This rumor may have originated from an earthquake that struck Venice on 17 April 1688.
-The baptismal ceremonies which had been omitted were supplied two months later.
+The baptismal ceremonies that had been omitted were supplied two months later.

 Vivaldi had five known siblings: Bonaventura Tomaso, Margarita Gabriela, Cecilia Maria, Francesco Gaetano, and Zanetta Anna.
 Vivaldi's health was problematic.
 One of his symptoms, strettezza di petto ("tightness of the chest"), has been interpreted as a form of asthma.
 This did not prevent him from learning to play the violin, composing, or taking part in musical activities, although it prevented him from playing wind instruments.

 Youth

 His father, Giovanni Battista, was a barber before becoming a professional violinist and was one of the founders of the Sovvegno dei musicisti di Santa Cecilia, an association of musicians.
-He taught Antonio to play the violin and then toured Venice, playing the violin with his young son.
+He taught Antonio to play the violin and then took him on tour around Venice, playing the violin with him.
 Antonio was probably taught at an early age, judging by the extensive musical knowledge he had acquired by the age of 24, when he started working at the Ospedale della Pietà (Devout Hospital of Mercy), an orphanage in Venice.

 The president of the sovvegno was Giovanni Legrenzi, an early Baroque composer and the maestro di cappella at St Mark's Basilica.
 It is possible that Legrenzi gave the young Antonio his first lessons in composition.
-Vivaldi's father may have been a composer himself: in 1689, an opera titled La Fedeltà sfortunata was composed by a Giovanni Battista Rossi—the name under which Vivaldi's father had joined the Sovvegno di Santa Cecilia.
+Vivaldi's father might have also been a composer: in 1689, an opera titled La Fedeltà sfortunata was composed by a Giovanni Battista Rossi—the name under which Vivaldi's father had joined the Sovvegno di Santa Cecilia.

 In 1693, at the age of fifteen, he began studying to become a priest.
 He was ordained in 1703, aged 25, and was soon nicknamed il Prete Rosso, "The Red Priest"; Rosso is Italian for "red" and would have referred to the color of his hair, a family trait.
 (Note: In 1704, a year after his ordination, he was given a dispensation from celebrating Mass, most likely because of his ill health.
 Vivaldi said Mass as a priest only a few times, and appeared to have withdrawn from liturgical duties, though he remained a member of the priesthood.
 It is thought that this is also due to his habit of composing while celebrating Mass.
 That he remained committed to his vocation is suggested by the entry in the Vienna death records for him that reads, "Antonio Vivaldi, Secular Priest".)